Eric Harris and Dylan Klebold: Influence in popular culture

-ITV describes the legacy of Harris and Klebold as deadly, as they have inspired several instances of mass killings in the United States and globally.
-Napa Valley Register have called the pair "cultural icons".
-Author of Columbine, Dave Cullen, called Harris and Klebold the fathers of the movement for disenfranchised youth.
-Harris and Klebold have also, as CNN referred to, left their inevitable mark on pop culture.
+ITV describes the legacy of Harris and Klebold as deadly, noting that they have inspired several instances of mass killings in the United States and abroad.
+CNN describes that the duo as having left a lasting mark on pop culture, while the Napa Valley Register has called them "cultural icons".
+Dave Cullen, the author of Columbine, described Harris and Klebold as the creators of a movement for disenfranchised youth.